musthemag/n-display-metadata/README.md

 ## Usage

 This module provides a method for each use case.
-Currently there is just one method for choosing which metadata to display on the [teaser].

-// TODO: figure out what the sentence above means and adapt it.
-Also update the code example and explanation below
+There are two use case supported at the moment: teaser and topper.

 ```js
 const metadata = require('@financial-times/n-display-metadata');